Ryushe/mangamaker/notes.md

 - migrate the get_covers and amazon -> the site class (see download_katana_zips.py)
 - if cover not found use the one from mangakatana

+- download zips:
+    - make the name more intuitive (have multiple options instead of use <option>)

 - amazon meta.py:
     - only apply the data it was able to retrieve(IMPORTANT)
     - have data based on volumes